paraspell/xcm-tools/packages/sdk/README.md

 const tx = await builder.build()

-//Make sure to disconnect API after it is no longer used (eg. after transaction) await builder.disconnect()
+//Make sure to disconnect the API after it is no longer used (eg, after a transaction) await builder.disconnect()

 /*